biohackathon-japan/bh23-pbo/paper/paper.md

 ## Acknowledgements

 We would like to thank the fellow participants at BioHackathon 2023 for their collaboration and constructive advice, which greatly influenced our project.
-We are grateful to the organizers for providing this platform and the developers of open source language models.
-Special thanks to our mentors, advisors, and colleagues for their guidance and support.
-Without their contributions, our project in linked data standardization with LLMs in bioinformatics would not have been possible.
+We are grateful to the organizers for providing this platform and the opportunity to collaborate.

 ## References

-1.
+1. Bos1995
+2. Shrestha2012